PatrickTrentin88/gltl2ba/README.md

 # Motivation

-The website of [ltl2ba](http://www.lsv.fr/~gastin/ltl2ba/index.php) already provides several options for generating and displaying Buchi Automatons starting from an ltl formula.
+The website of [**ltl2ba**](http://www.lsv.fr/~gastin/ltl2ba/index.php) already provides several options for generating and displaying Buchi Automatons starting from an ltl formula.
 However, this functionality is not available when offline.

-This wrapper for **ltl2ba** was conceived as an alternative mean for achieving the same goal when an internet connection is not available.
+This tool was motivated by the need of providing an alternative to **ltl2ba**'s website when an internet connection is not available.

 # Installation